austinsonger/Podcast-Automation-with-Transistor.fm/README.md

 - [X] Automating the Creation of Cover Image for Each Podcast Episode
 - [ ] Automating the Uploading of Cover Image & Audio into their Draft Episode in Transistor.fm

+## Future To Do
+- [ ] Combine the scripts to operate as a modular python application

 ## Supreme Court of the United States Podcast Episode Generator